ironkayman/RebisTheory/rebis_theory.md

   This would not explain the reason why modern Isorians would forget an entire realm, while interacting with its physics.

 - Relation between Underworld and griffins remains unknown while dragons were established to be present on Isora.
-At An angelic motif in Sentenza's description then becomes unrelated to the [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_Fallen): `It is said to have been wielded by an evil one who possessed "angel eyes"` ([Sentenza](https://wiki.spiralknights.com/Sentenza)).
+At that, angelic motif in Sentenza's description then becomes unrelated to the [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_Fallen): `It is said to have been wielded by an evil one who possessed "angel eyes"` ([Sentenza](https://wiki.spiralknights.com/Sentenza)).
 Although this could also be a reference to popular culture, specifically western cinematography.

     This pop-culture-based explanation, we believe, should be able to function within the in-universe narrative.
-If we attribute those items to valkyries, we would likely decouple thematically grouped equipment to 2 different civilizations.
+If we attribute those items to Valkyries, we would likely decouple thematically grouped equipment to 2 different civilizations.

 Valkyries are brought up here due to the most interaction with Underworld.
 Presented designs for the most part of the item roster _do not fit to the divine themes of valkyries_.
-Then it should be Isorians, whose past was forgotten and who had to wield such equipment, as seen by mastery of guns amongst Spiral Order as well as mention of forgotten time only in descriptions, alluding to the prior concept of those being written by Spiral Order.
+Then it should be __Isorians, whose past was forgotten__ and who had to wield such equipment, as seen by mastery of guns amongst Spiral Order as well as mention of forgotten time only in descriptions, alluding to the prior concept of those being written by Spiral Order.

 In both proposals, there must be a _reason behind this time being labeled as forgotten_.
 That can be likely attributed to a sheer timescale Isorians have existed as a spacefaring civilization, as evident by gear of [Equinox Prize Box](https://wiki.spiralknights.com/Equinox_Prize_Box) described in the [spacefarers of old section](#spacefarers-of-old):

 - `A special suit built to commemorate Isorian starfarers of old` ([Celestial Nav Suit](https://wiki.spiralknights.com/Celestial_Nav_Suit)).
 - `This suit was once worn by Isorian starfarers of eons long passed that stood watch over extrasolar operations` ([Stellar Sentinel Suit](https://wiki.spiralknights.com/Stellar_Sentinel_Suit)).